Goofy: Super Goof

 Super Goof is Goofy's superhero alter ego who gets his powers by eating super goobers (peanuts).
 Goofy became the first Disney character to also be a superhero, but several would follow, including Donald Duck as Paperinik.

 The initial concept was developed by Disney Publications Dept. head George Sherman and Disney United Kingdom merchandising representative Peter Woods.
 It was passed on to Western Publishing scripter Del Connell who refined it, including the eventual device of peanuts providing superpowers.

 The initial version of Super Goof appeared in "The Phantom Blot meets Super Goof", in Walt Disney's The Phantom Blot No. 2 (Feb.
 1965) by Connell (story) and Paul Murry (art).
-There Goofy mistakenly believes he has developed superpowers.
-A second version appeared as an actual superhero in the four-page story "All's Well That Ends Awful" in Donald Duck No. 102 (July 1965), also by Connell and Murry.
+There Goofy mistakenly believes he has developed superpowers.Walt Disney's The Phantom Blot #2 at the Grand Comics Database.
+"This Super Goof is not the character from Super Goof (Gold Key, 1965).
+This one is just Goofy dressed up as a super-hero and fooled into thinking he has powers when he does not."
+A second version appeared as an actual superhero in the four-page story "All's Well That Ends Awful" in Donald Duck No. 102 (July 1965), also by Connell and Murry."All's Well that Ends Awful", Donald Duck #102 at the Grand Comics Database.
+"First strong Super Goof".

 The third and definitive version debuted in "The Thief of Zanzipar" in Walt Disney Super Goof No. 1 (Oct.
-1965), written by Bob Ogle and drawn by Murry, in which the origin of his powers are special peanuts Goofy finds in his backyard.
+1965), written by Bob Ogle and drawn by Murry, in which the origin of his powers are special peanuts Goofy finds in his backyard.Walt Disney Super Goof #1 at the Grand Comics Database.
 In this story, Super Goof battles the Super Thief, a scientific genius who shrinks world landmarks, and holds them for ransom.